Scale your business with our modular plugins.

 • WP Content Copy Protection & No Right Click

-Both plugins do the job, so you can use any of them.
+Both plugins perform the same function, allowing you to use either one.
 Now, let’s see how to use them.

 1.1) Disable Right Click for WP

-The plugin does exactly what its name says: it disables the right-click on WordPress.
-This doesn’t just mean that you can’t copy an image.
+The plugin does exactly what its name says: it disables right-clicking in WordPress.
+This doesn’t just mean that you can’t copy an image; it also means that you can’t copy an image.
 It also means you can’t copy text, search Google for terms you’ve highlighted, or do anything else using the right-click button.

-If you think this is the best option, let’s get into the step-by-step process to complete the task.
-The first thing you need to do is, install Disable Right Click for WP on your website.
-Since it is a free version plugin, you can directly install it from the WordPress plugin repository.
+If you believe this is the best option, let’s proceed with the step-by-step process to complete the task.
+The first step is to install Disable Right Click for WP on your website.
+Since it is a free plugin, you can install it directly from the WordPress plugin repository.

 Go to Plugins > Add New.